VGDragon/shikoni/README.md

 to make it in python to be usable.
 The messages stricture should be the same for each language, to make a connection between all instances possible.

+# Task before release
+Some important parts can change until I am sure everything important is added.

+I need some testing with different tools before I can make a real release.

 # Current status
 I am still working on the base scripts.
 - ✅ Server Connection
-- ✅ Clinet Connection
+- ✅ Client Connection
 - ✅ start script
 - ✅ search for free ports (API)
-- ❌ forbit access for unauthorised users
+- ✅ forbid access for unauthorised users (using path)
 - ❌ setup script
 - ❌ make module and test it
-- ❌ test run with tools
+- ✅ test run with tools